 Last Seen Alive

-Unsolved true crime podcast researched, written and hosted by Crime Analyst Leah Owens.
-Recognizing that the right piece of information can sometimes be the difference between a cold case and resolution, Last Seen Alive exists to bring public attention to unsolved cases that need it.
+Last Seen Alive is a true crime podcast that exists to bring public attention to unsolved cases that need it.
+It's researched, written and hosted by Crime Analyst Leah Owens, and co-hosted by Scott Owens.
+Recognizing that the right piece of information can sometimes be the difference between a cold case and resolution, each episode presents listeners with a specific case--often one they've never heard of before.
 Cases covered include unsolved homicides, disappearances and suspicious deaths. read less

 True CrimeTrue Crime